-BİLKENT UNIVERSITY Engineering Faculty Computer Engineering Department Summer Training Grade Form Confidential Name, Surname : Company name and depart nent: Course : CS 299 🗖 CS 399 🗖 Part-A: Work place Average of the grades on the Summer Training Evaluation Form (Staj Değerlendirme Formu) filled by the employer : To be satisfactory, average of the grades on the "Staj Değerlendirme Formu" must be at least 7.
+1984 BİLKENT UN Engineerin Computer Enginee Biltent Universit Summer Trainin ng Grade Form Confidential Name, Surname : Company name and department: Course : CS S 299 🔲  CS 399 [ Part-A: Work place nu) filled by the employe he grades on the "Staj Değer erlendirme Formu" must be at least 7.
 Is the work done related to computer engineering?
 [Y/N] : Is the supervisor a computer engineer or has a similar engineering background?
-[Y/N] : If all conditions in Part-A are sati sfied, continue to Part-B, else mark Unsatisfactory in Overall Evaluation Part-B: Report Sat tisfactory Revisior n required 🗖 If revision is required, changes needed must be stated on the report.
+[Y/N] : If all conditions in Part-A are satisfied, continue to Part-B, else mark Unsatisfactory in Overall Evaluation Part-B: Report Satisfactory Revision required  If revision is required, changes needed must be stated on the report.
 The report is returned to the student until satisfactory.
-Due date for resubmission: Student is given two weeks for each re vision.
-I If the report in Part-B is Satisfactory, continue to Part-C, else return it to the student for Revision Part-C: Final version of the report Based on the final version of the report, as evaluated on the back side of this form: Sum of the Assessment/quality scores of Performance Criteria : To be satisfactory, the sum must be at least 50.
-The Assessment/quality score of Report Quality : To be satisfactory, the score must be at least 7. : Overall Evaluation Satisfactory 1 Unsatisfactory 2 Evaluator: Name, Surname: Signature Date /20

-Evaluation of the Company/Department
+Due date for resubmis Student is given two weeks for a /20 To be set by the department secretary Part-C, else return it to the student for Revision Part-C: Final version of the report Based on the final version on of the report, as ev valuated on the back side of this form: Assessment/quality score of Evaluation of the Work - item (1) Sum of the Assessment/quality scores of Evaluation of the Work - items (2)-(6) : To be satisfactory, the sum must be at least 25/50.
+The Assessment/quality score of Evaluation of the Report : To be satisfactory, the score must be at least 7/10. : Overall Evaluation Satisfactory y □ Unsatisfactory □ Evaluator: Name, Surna Signature name: Date /2020 Evaluation of the C ompany/Departm nent ☐ I strongly recommend ☐ I am satisfied with this • e students

-□ I strongly recommend this place for future students
+□ I recommend this place not be allowed for future students.